dgentry/mergeinator/README.md

 ## What it does
-The mergeinator merges a directory (the "source directory") into a similar directory (the "destination" which can be a parent of the source directory), eliminating duplicates as it goes.
+The mergeinator merges a directory (the "source directory") into a similar directory (the "destination," which can be a parent of the source directory), eliminating duplicates as it goes.
 After several runs, the source directory should be gone, merged into the destination.

 ## How to run it
 ```
 $ merge old_home_dir_copy ~/
 ```

+The `-y` or `--yes` flag causes it to "auto answer" interactive questions with "yes."
+If you use this, there are cases where you could lose info (conflicting changes in files -- it chooses the newer one, when there could be useful changes in the old file as well).

+The `-n` or `--dryrun` flag causes `merge` to print the actions it would take, but not actually change any files.

 ## Why would you want this?
 Every time I make a tarball of my directory tree, I later end up expanding it somewhere